Norms, Institutions, and Robots: Relating Institutions and Domains

+Once we have decided a domain and a grounding, the syntactic elements (roles, actions, and artifacts) of an institution acquire meaning in the physical world.
+However, this is not yet the case for norms: what is the meaning of ``$\norm{must}{\stm{buyer}{pay}{goods}}$'' in a particular domain?

-So far we have been concerned with the general notion of norms, as a modality on a statement within an institution.
-As such, it is unclear what norms mean in a domain.
-For example what does $\norm{must}{\stm{buyer}{pay}{goods}}$ mean with respect to a particular domain?
-The semantics of this norm can be defined as all trajectories where the action \name{pay} is executed at least once.
-The semantics of a norm like $\norm{before}{\stm{buyer}{pays}{money},\stm{buyer}{takes}{goods}}$ can be defined as all trajectories where the behavior that is grounded to the \name{pay} action behavior happens before the behavior that is grounded to the \name{takes} action.
-More formally, let $T$ be the set of all possible trajectories $(\ti,\tau)$ over the state-variables in domain $\mathcal{D}$.
-We define a semantic function $\llbracket \cdot \rrbracket$ as:
+We give semantics to norms in terms of trajectories in the state space.
+For instance, the semantics of the above norm can be defined as all trajectories where the action \name{pay} is executed at least once.
+The semantics of the norm $\norm{before}{\stm{buyer}{pays}{money},\stm{buyer}{takes}{goods}}$ can be defined as all trajectories where the behavior that is grounded to the \name{pay} action happens before the behavior that is grounded to the \name{takes} action.
+Formally, let $\mathbb{T}$ be the set of all possible trajectories $(\ti,\tau)$ over the state-variables in domain $\mathcal{D}$.
+Let $q(stm*)$ be any norm, as per Definition~\ref{norm.def}.
+We define the semantics of $q(stm*)$, written $\llbracket q(stm*) \rrbracket$, as: